Overv/WebCraft/README.md

 Description
 ---------------------

 This project is intended to become a Minecraft Classic clone using HTML 5 technologies, most notably WebGL and WebSockets.
-No third-party libraries are used, with the exception of socket.io for the networked multiplayer.
+No third-party libraries are used, with the exception of glmatrix and socket.io.
 People who have written similar demos used libraries such as *three.js*, but it is both foolish and inefficient to use a 3D engine for rendering large amount of blocks.

 Screenshots